thoughtbot/guides/_template/how-to/alerts-admonitions-callouts.md

 > }
 > ```

+## Syntax Incompatible With GitHub

 ### Callout With Custom Title

+Obsidian supports rendering callouts with a custom title.
+GitHub, however, does not.

 > [!IMPORTANT] Pay Attention!
 > Crucial information necessary for users to succeed.

-## Syntax Incompatible With GitHub

 ### Nested Alerts

-While Obsidian supports rendering nested callouts, at the time of writing GitHub does not:
+Obsidian supports rendering nested callouts.
+GitHub, at the time of writing, does not:

 > [!NOTE]
 > Highlights information that users should take into account, even when skimming.